How OSHA and Multilingual Signage Promote Safer Workplaces

 From workplaces and public spaces to transportation hubs and construction sites, the presence of clear and comprehensible safety signs in multiple languages is essential to promoting safety, compliance, and inclusivity.
-Here are the top reasons why multilingual signage is important in the workplace.
+This article explores how OSHA sign compliance, the OSHA HCS Hazard Communication Standard, and bilingual workplace signage improve workplace safety.

 There are over 350 languages spoken in the United States, according to the US Census Bureau, with some of the most widely spoken being Spanish, Chinese, Tagalog, Vietnamese, and Arabic.